portraits

 This is followed by thirteen years of annual school pictures.
 Although some grade schools now have “picture day” three times per year.

 When you add graduation and prom pictures, driver’s licence photos, passport pictures and maybe even a few police mug shots :-) then you’ve had a lot of official portraits made.
-And many of those probably had fake, forced smiles.
+Many of those probably had fake, forced smiles.

 Continue reading →